The Texas Department of Transportation has just released its 2008 Lemon

 28.1 percent received repairs, extended service contracts or other remedies.

-is a provision that allows for a party to prove certain facts, with a
+that allows for a party to prove certain facts, with a jury then being

-jury then being able to presume that some conclusion follows from those
+able to presume that some conclusion follows from those facts.
+The lemon

-facts.
-The lemon law presumption allows the jury to assume the manufacturer
+law presumption allows the jury to assume the manufacturer had reasonable

 “Consumers often have several ways to establish the presumption that